Toronto is a top destination for chocolate lovers

 For those of you who have never tasted the ecstasy known to me as SOMA chocolate, you are truly missing out.
 It is without doubt, among the best Canadian-made chocolate I have ever eaten.
 I adore their dark chocolate truffles filled with ganache made from poignant flavours such as Douglas Fir tree sap, bergamot, Arbequina Spanish olive oil, 8-year-old balsamic vinegar, and local Canadian whisky.
 They are artistically designed and made from cocoa beans roasted and ground right on the premises.

-Virginia was kind enough to send me 2 of SOMA’s delicious mini bars.
+Virginia was kind enough to send me two of SOMA’s delicious mini bars about 10 years ago.
 Just 65 grams each and divided into tiny squares so that those who feel they must practice restraint can easily do so.
-Unfortunately, SOMA chocolates are best eaten within 10 days of purchase, so I’m just doing my duty in making quick work of it.
+Unfortunately, SOMA chocolates are best eaten within 10 days of purchase, so you’ve got to make quick work of it.
 And yes, my dear chocolate-loving friends, eating chocolate is indeed work for me.
-I am one of those lucky individuals who LOVES my job!
+But I am one of those lucky individuals who absolutely LOVES my job!

-On my chocolate quests to Toronto, I always try to make a trek to SOMA chocolatemaker to indulge in their single origin truffles.
+On my chocolate quests to Toronto, I always try to make a trek to SOMA chocolatemaker to indulge in their single origin truffles and other chocolate creations.

-That’s something you’ll learn after eating a lot of great chocolate.
-There are often several different grades of chocolate right within the same small shop.
-As in the case of Norman Love, SOMA, and other fine chocolatemakers … they’re all good.
+Something you’ll learn after eating a lot of great chocolate is that there are often several different grades of chocolate right within the same small shop.
+As in the case of SOMA and other fine chocolatemakers … they’re all good.
 But it is when you get to the purest of chocolate such as the single origin truffles, that you get the flavour, texture, and appearance that sets the best several grades above the rest.

 To me, really good chocolate is never too sweet, too bitter, or too gritty.
 It should be silky smooth (in texture), pure (in ingredients) and intense (in flavour.)
 And I know I will always find that in the remarkable quality of chocolates I get from SOMA chocolatemaker of Toronto.
 They are considered by many to be the best Canada has to offer, and indeed, one of the best in the world.

 Another great chocolate creation made by SOMA is the Milk Old School bar.
 This thing is addictive!
-The bar is made from 38% Venezuelan Criollo and is crunchy with cocoa nibs.
-I live it, and it is surprisingly unsweet for a ‘milk’ chocolate.
+The bar is now made from Madagascar Trinitario 66% cacao and is crunchy with cocoa nibs.
+I love it, and it is surprisingly unsweet for a ‘milk’ chocolate.
 I loved it paired with a nice glass of the Washington-made Merlot pictured above.
 This delicious treat was previously made using Venezuelan Criollo, but Cynthia at SOMA told me that they’ve switched out much of their previously Venezuelan chocolate recipes for other varietals where quality of the beans can be more securely traced and ensured.

-Which is why I was happy to include SOMA chocolatemaker on the list I wrote for National Geographic Traveler featuring the 10 Best Chocolate Shops in the world.
-It is a great chocolate company that never ceases to satisfy.
+I was happy to include SOMA chocolatemaker on the list I wrote for National Geographic Traveler in 2016 featuring the 10 Best Chocolate Shops in the world.
+It is a great chocolate company that never ceases to entice and satisfy.